Comparing Apples to Oranges: Learning Similarity Functions for Data Produced by Different Distributions: Experimental Evaluation

-\textbf{Testing:} We test our algorithms over $1000$ trials, where each trial consists of independently sampling two elements $x,y$, one for each group, and then inputting those to our predictors.
-We are again interested in the same two metrics as in Section \ref{sec:exp-synth}.
-Figures (\ref{fig-5}) and (\ref{fig-6}) show the performance of the algorithms on Adult.
-Due to space constraints our results on Creditcard are moved to Appendix \ref{sec:apdx-2}.
+\textbf{Confidence $\delta$ and number of samples:} All our experiments are performed with $\delta = 0.001$.
+In \textsc{Naive} and \textsc{Cluster}, we follow our theoretical results and sample $N = \frac{1}{\delta} \log\frac{1}{\delta^2}$ points from each group.
+Choosing the training samples for the baselines is a bit more tricky.
+For these regression tasks a training point is a tuple $(x,y,\sigma(x,y))$.
+In other words, these tasks do not distinguish between queries and samples.
+To be as fair as possible when comparing against our algorithms, we provide the baselines with $N + Q$ training points of the form $(x,y,\sigma(x,y))$, where $Q$ is the maximum number of queries used in any of our algorithms.

-\textbf{Conclusions: } We reach the same conclusions as earlier, mainly observing that our algorithms for $\delta = 0.01$ perform very well.
-As for the queries of \textsc{QueryOpt-Alg} compared to the queries of \textsc{Simple-Alg}, we observed the following: \begin{enumerate} \item For $\delta = 0.1$ we saw a $12.36\%$ decrease in used queries. \item For $\delta = 0.01$ we saw a $52.34\%$ decrease in queries. \item For $\delta = 0.001$ we saw a $87.64\%$ decrease in the queries. \end{enumerate}
+\textbf{Testing:} We test our algorithms over $1,000$ trials, where each trial consists of independently sampling two elements $x,y$, one for each group, and then inputting those to the predictors.
+We are interested in two metrics.
+The first is the relative error percentage; if $p$ is the prediction for elements $x,y$ and $t$ is their true similarity value, the relative error percentage is $100 \cdot |p-t|/t $.
+The second metric we consider is the absolute error divided by $\epsilon$; if $p$ is the prediction for two elements and $t$ is their true similarity value, this metric is $|p-t|/\epsilon$.
+We are interested in the latter metric because our theoretical guarantees are of the form $|f(x,y) - \sigma(x,y)| = O(\epsilon)$.